 You can find a comprehensive list of all my Easter Recipes here – there are over 125 memorable recipes to choose from!

-- Whip butter until smooth and light in color.
-Add brown sugar until combined.
+- In a large mixing bowl or stand mixer, beat butter until smooth and light in color.
+Add brown sugar until dissolved.

 - Gradually add in flour until dough begins to form.
-Add up to an additional 1/2 c flour if needed so that the dough forms and ball and isn’t sticky.
+Add up to an additional ½ cup flour as needed so that the dough forms and the ball isn't sticky.

-- Roll dough to 1/2" thick on a floured surface, use cookie cutters to cut and place on a baking sheet.
+- On a floured surface, roll dough to ½" thick.
+Use cookie cutters to cut and place on a baking sheet.
 Bake 10-15 minutes (depending on size of your cutters), watching carefully as to not over bake.

 Estimated nutrition information is provided as a courtesy and is not guaranteed.